Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines contains a script that displays the first 10 lines of file /etc/passwd 6-third_line displays the third line of the iacta file 7-file contains a script that  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state writes the output of ls -la command in ls_cwd_content file
+5-firstlines contains a script that displays the first 10 lines of file /etc/passwd 6-third_line displays the third line of the iacta file 7-file contains a script that  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state writes the output of ls -la command in ls_cwd_content file 9-duplicate_last_line file contains a script that duplicates the last line in iacta file